triyoga 300 hour advanced yoga teacher training

 - Be eligible to register with the Yoga Alliance Professionals at the chartered or senior level (depending on length of time teaching and accrued teaching hours).On successful completion of the course, participants will have:

 - Gained a fuller understanding of, and be able to skilfully apply the different approaches, methods + philosophies of yoga which can support and nurture students of all different backgrounds and experience

 - Understood how yoga can contribute to overall health and wellbeing

 - Increased their confidence, both personally and professionally.

 More specifically, participants will have:

-- Deepened + refined their own personal practice, including applying modifications, variations + intelligent approaches to practicing intermediate/advanced (or Level 2) asana;
+- Deepened + refined their own personal practice, including applying modifications, variations + intelligent approaches to practising intermediate/advanced (or level 2) asana;

 - Developed reflective, self-evaluation + appraisal skills with which to objectively assess the effectiveness of their teaching taking into consideration pedagogy and effective communication;